 WRT 292 Creative Writing (3)

 Introduction to the processes by which writers produce creative work.
 Students will study writers of poetry and fiction as a means of producing original work.
-Prerequisites: ENG 102.
+Prerequisite: ENG 102 or COR 120.

 WRT 299 Introduction to Journalism (3)